web-platform-tests/rfcs/rfcs/feature-set-metadata-file-to-web-platform-tests.md

 }
 ```

-The next section describes the manifest generation process section.

 ## Step 2.
+Add linting functionality

+There exists a potential risk of putting all the information in WEB_FEATURE.yml:
+the overrides which are linked to the file can go out of sync as test files are moved,
+renamed, or deleted.

+As a result, this RFC also proposes a lint command to detect this.
+The code for
+this will reside in `tools/lint/lint.py`.

+## Step 3.
 Create a script to generate a manifest

 A command will be created in the `tools/manifest` folder to generate the
 WEB_FEATURE_MANIFEST.json file.
 While it is in that folder, its logic will